It’s Cold and My Car is Buried in Snow. Is Global Warming Really Happening?

 As the Arctic region warms faster than most other places, however, the Arctic sea ice melts more rapidly and for longer periods each year, and is unable to replenish itself in the briefer, warmer winter season.
 This can destabilize the polar vortex and raises the barometric pressure within it.

-For two winter seasons (2009/2010 and 2010/2011), the polar vortex was notably unstable.
+For several winter seasons (2009/2010, 2010/2011, and 2012/2013), the polar vortex was notably unstable.
 In addition, another measurement of barometric pressure—the North Atlantic Oscillation (NAO)—was in negative mode, weakening part of the barometric pressure "fence" around the polar vortex.
 This instability allows the cold Artic air to break free and flow southward, where it collides with warmer, moisture-laden air.
 This collision can produce severe winter weather in some regions and leave milder conditions in other parts of the northern hemisphere.

 During the 2011/2012 winter, there was a shift in the position of the jet stream, which separates cold arctic air from warmer air.
 Typically New England, the Great Lakes, and parts of the Great Plains sit north of the jet stream and remain cold in the winter season.
 However, the 2011/2012 winter jet stream position meant these regions were south of it for most of the winter, which helped produce the fourth warmest U.S. winter on record.

-The lack of snowfall and snowpack for the winter of 2011/2012 and the following spring was a precursor to the large drought episode that impacted two-thirds of the nation during the summer and autumn of 2012.
+The lack of snowfall and snowpack for the winter of 2011/2012 and the following spring was a precursor to the large drought episode that impacted two-thirds of the nation during the following summer and autumn.

-Scientists are looking into how the jet stream pattern shifts in recent years have influenced where winter sets in hardest in the Northern Hemisphere, though it’s not clear how much impact this trend will have in the future, especially as the Arctic ice continues to lose mass.
+The rapid warming of the Arctic, known as Arctic amplification, has contributed to a dramatic decline in Arctic sea ice extent in the summer and sea ice volume in the winter.
+In recent years, changes in storm tracks, the jet stream pattern, and in large energy waves known as planetary waves may have influenced where winter sets in hardest in the Northern Hemisphere – though it’s not clear how much impact this trend will have in the future, especially as the Arctic ice continues to lose mass.

 It’s not too late.